 Considering the dismal prognosis of castration-resistant prostate cancer (CRPC), it is critical to identify novel therapeutic targets in this disease.
 Malignant cells have metabolic dependencies distinct from their healthy counterparts, resulting in therapeutic vulnerabilities.
-While PTEN and TP53 are the most frequently co-mutated or co-deleted driver genes in lethal CRPC, the metabolic dependencies underlying PTEN/p53 deficiency-driven CRPC for therapeutic intervention remain largely elusive.
+Although PTEN and TP53 are the most frequently comutated or codeleted driver genes in lethal CRPC, the metabolic dependencies underlying PTEN/p53 deficiency-driven CRPC for therapeutic intervention remain largely elusive.
 In this study, PTEN/p53 deficient tumors were determined to be reliant on cholesterol metabolism.
 Moreover, PTEN/p53 deficiency transcriptionally upregulated squalene epoxidase (SQLE) via activation of sterol regulatory element-binding protein 2 (SREBP2).
 In addition, PTEN deficiency enhanced the protein stability of SQLE by inhibiting the PI3K/Akt/GSK3β-mediated proteasomal pathway.
 Consequently, SQLE increased cholesterol biosynthesis to facilitate tumor cell growth and survival.
-Pharmacological blockade of SQLE with FR194738 profoundly suppressed the invasive program of CRPC.
+Pharmacologic blockade of SQLE with FR194738 profoundly suppressed the invasive program of CRPC.
 Collectively, these results demonstrate a synergistic relationship between SQLE and PTEN/p53 deficiency in CRPC development and progression.
-Therefore, pharmacological interventions targeting SQLE may hold promise for the treatment of CRPC patients.
+Therefore, pharmacologic interventions targeting SQLE may hold promise for the treatment of patients with CRPC.

 This study reveals PTEN and p53 deficiency confers a dependence on SQLE-mediated cholesterol metabolism, providing insights for new therapeutic strategies for treating castration-resistant prostate cancer.